dwikler/tdwii_plus_examples/docs/mTLS.md

 - mutual authentication of the application entities (Mutual TLS)
 - data integrity checks

-The following tools supports BCP 195 RFC 8996, 9325 TLS Secure Transport Connection Profile:
+The following scripts supports BCP 195 RFC 8996, 9325 TLS Secure Transport Connection Profile:

-- Worklist Manager Server (upsscp.py)
-- Workitem Creator Client (ncreatescu.py)
+- upsscp.py
+- ncreatescu.py
+- upsfindscu.py
+- nactionscu.py
+- watchscu.py
+- nevent_receiver.py
+- nevent_sender.py

+## mTLS Secure Communications

 The [pynetdicom apps](https://pydicom.github.io/pynetdicom/dev/apps/index.html) do not support mTLS.
-[DCMTK Tools](https://support.dcmtk.org/docs/mod_dcmnet.html) support mTLS but does not support UPS SOP Classes [dcm4che Utilities](https://web.dcm4che.org/dcm4che-utilities) support mTLS and UPS SOP Classes.
+[DCMTK Tools](https://support.dcmtk.org/docs/mod_dcmnet.html) do support mTLS but do not support UPS SOP Classes [dcm4che Utilities](https://web.dcm4che.org/dcm4che-utilities) do support mTLS and UPS SOP Classes.

 Disclaimer:
 Users are responsible for ensuring that their use of encryption technologies complies with all applicable local, national, and international laws and regulations.
 The provider of this software assumes no liability for any misuse or non-compliance with legal requirements.
 Users should consult with legal counsel to understand their specific legal obligations related to the use of encryption in their jurisdiction.